 - Seating multiple women?
 Offer the eldest guest your right arm and allow the other ladies to follow behind you.

-Actually rehearse at the rehearsal
+Actually rehearse at the wedding rehearsal

-The rehearsal is where you get to put your skills to the test one last time.
+The wedding rehearsal is where you get to put your wedding usher skills to the test one last time.
 Follow all the instructions that the coordinator gives and take the time to ask some questions.
 Everyone will be busy on the day of the wedding and probably won’t have time to brief you, so now’s the time to get everything out of the way.
 If you’re extra nervous, take a few notes.

 Know the VIP’s names and faces